JAPANESE CANADIAN HISTORY

 July 4 Opening ceremony of New Sakura-so seniors housing complex, the first component of Nikkei Place, at Kingsway and Sperling in Burnaby.

-July 22-26 A four-member team attends the PANA American Nikkei Olympics in San Paulo, Brazil, returning with three gold medals, three silver, and one bronze.
+July 22-26 A four-member team attends the PANA Nikkei International Sports Fellowship in São Paulo, Brazil, returning with three gold medals, three silver, and one bronze.

 Keiko Miki becomes the first woman president of the NAJC.